-Then, configure the Brave Rewards settings (auto-contribute) and you are all set.
+Then, configure the Brave Rewards settings (auto-contribute), and you are all set.
 You can now start earning rewards.
 It’s as simple as that.

 Can you get support?

 As I’ve mentioned earlier, earning rewards from Brave Rewards is really very simple.
 The more complicated stuff is what to do with your rewards.
-If you don’t have any prior knowledge with cryptocurrency, you will definitely have a hard time understanding how it works.
+If you don’t have any prior knowledge of cryptocurrency, you will definitely have a hard time understanding how it works.

 So, there’s a huge chance you’ll have plenty of questions.
-You can try to check out their FAQ page first for questions about Brave Rewards, but I doubt it will be of any help since it only discusses the basic topics.
+You can try to check out their FAQ page first for questions about Brave Rewards, but I doubt it will be of any help since it only discusses basic topics.

-I have been in contact with their support team through the forum as they are quite helpful and usually reply quickly which is definitely a big plus.
+I have been in contact with their support team through the forum, as they are quite helpful and usually reply quickly, which is definitely a big plus.

 Brave Rewards is a legit opportunity where you can earn passively by simply using the Brave browser.
-It certainly has a couple of interesting features to offer but it also has some disadvantages you need to be aware of.
+It certainly has a couple of interesting features to offer, but it also has some disadvantages you need to be aware of.